fanlongd/git-github/readme.txt

-this repository is the learning experience of python.
+this repository is my learning experience of python.